 Brigitte Lavoie is creating connections between academia and industry that are helping improve people’s lives through ground-breaking health research.
-She is facilitating new partnerships in the health and pharma scene as a Collaboration Manager for the University of Southampton’s Research and Innovation Services unit.
+She is facilitating new partnerships in the health and pharma scene as an Industry Collaboration Manager for the University of Southampton and leads the Future Worlds Medicine initiative.
 A passionate neuroscientist, she has contributed to biomedical research in Canada, Denmark and more recently the UK with the Southampton University Hospital NHS Trust.

 Brigitte was raised in Québec, Canada, and was determined to become an astronaut or an aerospace engineer as a child.
 She went on to instead examine the engineering of the human body and completed degrees in Neurobiology at Canada’s Université Laval.
 “We are a machine with connections and wires,” she says.
 “So I was able to study the most incredible machine in the world.”

 Inspired by her subject, Brigitte stayed in Québec a further five years and worked at a Human Performance Laboratory as she applied herself to a PhD exploring the neurophysiological processes that enable humans to walk.

 Her promising work was rewarded with a fellowship that triggered a move across the Atlantic to London, where she invested two years in postdoctoral research into brain imaging of spinal cord injuries at the Medical Research Council’s Cyclotron Unit at Hammersmith Hospital.
 Her pathway into an academic career continued in a post as an Assistant Professor for Research at Aalborg University in Denmark, working in the Centre for Sensory-motor interactions.